ibigfoot/heroku-demo-kit/README.md

 # Heroku Demo Kit

 This is my application used for demonstrating a few different scenarios of having Heroku and Salesforce working together.
-It is probably always going to be under construction, so check back or comment if there is something that is missing
+It is probably always going to be under construction, so check back or comment if there is something that is missing.

 ## Running Locally (Optional)